 How long does periodontal disease take to heal?

 Depending on the stage of your gum disease, it may take anywhere from a few days to a few months to recover from gum disease.
 The further the stage your gum disease has reached, the longer it will take to recover.
+Once patients have reached a certain stage in the disease, damage cannot be reversed so it is important to begin treatment as soon as possible.

 What are the stages of periodontitis?

 The four stages of periodontitis include gingivitis, mild periodontal disease, moderate periodontal disease, and severe periodontal disease.
 As the disease progresses it becomes increasingly more difficult to treat and prevent damage.
+The further patients progress through the disease the more severe damage becomes, and they have a higher risk of permanent damage such as tooth loss.

 Can gums grow back after periodontal disease?

 Periodontal disease can cause receding gums.
 When this occurs your gums cannot grow back.
 There are options to prevent receding gums from getting worse, but there is no way for them to grow back.
+Gum grafting is a common option to replace receding gums, however, this will not cause them to grow back.

 Have you noticed that your gums bleed after you brush and floss your teeth?
 Are your gums sensitive to hot and cold foods?
 Call our office for periodontal care today at 910-469-4592.
 You can also schedule an appointment with Dr. French and her team online.
 Our office serves patients from Bladenboro, Clarkton, and Fayetteville, North Carolina.